dqops/dqo/docs/examples/numeric-values-in-range-integers-percent.md

 **************************************************
 ```

 You can also see the results returned by the sensor.
-The actual value in this example is 100.0%, what is above minimal
+The actual value in this example is 100.0%, which is above the minimal
-threshold level set in the fatal error (5%).
+threshold level set in the warning alert(5%).

 ```
 **************************************************